 Credit: @novydelimarta on Instagram

 P.S.
 Lake Toba homes hundreds of fruits and flower farms.
-You’ll see many roadside stalls selling fresh fruits and flowers! 🌸
+You’ll see many roadside stalls selling fresh fruits and flowers! 🌸How to get there:

 There’s no better time like the present to plan that group getaway you’ve been wanting to take.
 Witness the incomparable beauty of Lake Toba with its surrounding hills and gorgeous landscapes, and make forever memories with your friends too ❤️